-Tooth Decay
+Tooth decay

-Although teeth have a hard enamel surface, poor oral hygiene and a poor diet can lead to decay.
+Although teeth have a hard enamel surface, poor oral hygiene and a poor diet can lead to tooth decay.

 Dental decay happens when the enamel and dentine of a tooth become softened by acid present in plaque and the diet, producing a cavity (hole).